Syndrome: Naming

 There is no set common convention for the naming of newly identified syndromes.
 In the past, syndromes were often named after the physician or scientist who identified and described the condition in an initial publication.
 These are referred to as "eponymous syndromes".
 In some cases, diseases are named after the patient who initially presents with symptoms, or their home town (Stockholm syndrome).
 There have been isolated cases of patients being eager to have their syndromes named after them, while their physicians are hesitant.
 When a syndrome is named after a person, there is some difference of opinion as to whether it should take the possessive form or not (e.g. Down syndrome vs. Down's syndrome).
 North American usage has tended to favor the non-possessive form, while European references often use the possessive.
-Even in Europe, there has been a trend away from the possessive form, over the period between 1970 and 2008.
+A 2009 study demonstrated a trend away from the possessive form in Europe in medical literature from 1970 through 2008.